jimmoffitt/developer_advocate.blog/databases/search-e.md

 Where:
  - ```:product``` indicates the search endpoint you are making requests to, either ```30day``` or ```fullarchive```.
  - ```:account_name``` is the (case-sensitive) name associated with your account, as displayed at console.gnip.com
- - ```:label``` is the (case-sensitive) label associated with your Search endpoint, as displayed at console.gnip.com
+ - ```:label``` is the (case-sensitive) label associated with your search endpoint, as displayed at console.gnip.com

-For example, if the TwitterDev account has the 30-Day search product with a label of 'prod' (short for production), the search endpoint would be:
+For example, if the TwitterDev account has the 30-Day search product with a label of 'prod' (short for production), the search endpoints would be:

 + Data endpoint: https://gnip-api.twitter.com/search/30day/accounts/TwitterDev/prod.json
 + Counts endpoint: https://gnip-api.twitter.com/search/30day/accounts/TwitterDev/prod/counts.json

 Your complete enterprise search API endpoint is displayed at https://console.gnip.com.

 The example endpoints below will be based on the 30-Day search API, using a ```:product``` set to '30day'.
-If you are using Full-Archive search, simple use the 'fullarchive' product name.
+If you are using Full-Archive search, simply use the 'fullarchive' product name.

 ## Authentication<a id="Authentication" class="tall">&nbsp;</a>